Mabel Albertson: Film and television

-Radio

-Albertson was heard on Dress Rehearsal, Joe Rines' Dress Rehearsal, and the Phil Baker Show.
-She was also a writer for radio programs.

-Film

 A memorable early film role for Albertson was as a proper banker's wife who is repulsed by the bucolic title characters in Ma and Pa Kettle at Waikiki (1955).
 She was also seen in She's Back on Broadway, So This Is Love, About Mrs. Leslie, Forever, Darling, The Long, Hot Summer, Don't Give Up the Ship, On a Clear Day You Can See Forever and as Mrs. Van Hoskins, a wealthy woman whose jewels are stolen, in the screwball comedy film What's Up, Doc?
 (1972).

-Stage
+Other works

+Albertson was heard on Dress Rehearsal, Joe Rines' Dress Rehearsal, and the Phil Baker Show.
+She was also a writer for radio programs.
 Albertson's Broadway credits include The Egg (1962) and Xmas in Las Vegas (1965).

 Death

 According to her former daughter-in-law, Cloris Leachman, Mabel Albertson died on September 28, 1982, of Alzheimer's disease at St. John's Hospital, after suffering seven years of poor health in Santa Monica, California at age 81.
 Her ashes were scattered into the Pacific Ocean.
+Her brother, Jack Albertson had been working and became a well-known actor in Hollywood until he died a few months prior to her death after succumbing to colon cancer.